-In a new CMO council survey, 52 percent of end consumers said the most important attribute of a brand experience is fast response times to issues, needs, requests and suggestions.
+In a CMO council survey, 52 percent of consumers said the most important attribute of a brand experience is fast response times to issues, needs, requests and suggestions.
 So it’s no surprise that CMOs today are looking at every means to make the marketing function more agile and responsive to dramatically shorten time, reduce costs and ultimately become more responsive to their customers.

 But, traditional marketing analytics tools are not up to delivering the real-time, robust results you need in a world where the volume, velocity and variability of data has dramatically transformed.
 Never mind that building a traditional analytics solution can take more than half the length of an average CMO’s tenure.

 In this post, I break down the reasons why legacy marketing analytics tools aren’t enough when it comes to delivering the results CMO’s demand and what you can do to overcome their limitations.

 But first, let us peel back the traditional analytics model to understand those limitations a bit better.

 What are Traditional Marketing Analytics Tools?

 Marketers today are challenged to deliver ever more personalized, differentiated messages to customers and yet deliver higher than ever ROIs on their marketing investments.
 Achieving this herculean task requires bringing together all the different pieces of customer data available to a company in a unified way, in the moment, to create a unique, compelling message delivered to the customer in a contextual manner.

 This kind of advanced analytics requires powerful applications and high-performing data environments.
 Most companies have been limited in this endeavor by budget, technology, and lack of skills.
 However, a recent survey by Dun & Bradstreet and Forbes Insights found that most companies have yet to make those investments.